acareaga/ski-resorts/README.md

 ## Dependencies

-Built with the following versions:
+Uses with the following versions:

 ```
 "unique-random-array": "1.0.0",